 Lower School Library Program

 Kindergarten, first, and second grade students make weekly and third and fourth grade students make biweekly group visits to the library to borrow books, listen to literature read aloud, share their observations about books with each other, and learn about the library and its resources.
 From third grade on, students also use the library individually or in groups as needed to choose books that form the basis of their individual reading instruction, to find books for recreational reading, and to find information.
-Use of technology associated with library materials, including FSM software for searching and checking out books, the Internet, and saving work to the server, is introduced as appropriate in each grade.
+Use of technology associated with library materials, including FSMN software for searching and checking out books, the Internet, and saving work to the server, is introduced as appropriate in each grade.

 The goals of the lower school library program are to

 - foster love of and competence in reading and scholarship,

 - provide a rich variety of resources to support students and teachers in their learning activities,

 - help students define their reading interests, preferences, and information needs,

 - model search strategies that will lead students to the materials and information they seek,

 - teach the mechanics of library usage and research,

 - provide opportunities for children to practice responsible use of a common resource,